WoollyAlly/GBC/_midwives/sarah-bier.md

 profile_image_path: /uploads/sarahbier-headshot.jpg
 mini_bio: >-
   She became a doula and childbirth educator and was graduated from University of Illinois at Chicago's nurse-midwifery program in 2017.
-She served under-resourced clients as a full scope midwife and provided primary care, mental health support, trans* hormone therapy and sexual health care in the outpatient environment.
 order:
 ---